-In this topic, students will study about:
+In this topic, students will learn:

 - Factors affecting the survival of an organism, such as:

 - The different roles that different organisms play in a food web

 - How organisms are dependent on each other in a community (Interdependence)

 In today’s article, the focus will be on Point 3 – how organisms are interdependent.

 “When organisms are interdependent, it means that the organisms are ecologically reliant on each other.”

 Two groups of organisms that are commonly interdependent are animals and plants.

 With this information, let us take a look at the question below.